MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-at-function.md

 ---
 # bin_at()

-Rounds values down to the nearest bin size below the value, where bins align to a defined fixed point.
+Rounds down to a bin size below the value, aligned to a fixed point.
+In contrast to the [bin()](bin-function.md) function, where the point of alignment is predefined, bin_at() allows you to define a fixed point for alignment.
 Results can align before or after the fixed point.

 ## Syntax